richiii999/AiADHDProject/README.md

    ```
 2. Setup virtual environment and dependencies with uv
    ```
-   uv init
-   uv python pin 3.11.13
-   uv add -r requirements.txt
+   pip install uv   #If you don't have UV installed in your system uv init uv python pin 3.11.13 uv add -r requirements.txt